-What happens during open enrollment?
+What happens during annual and open enrollment?

 Some employers offer more choices during open enrollment than others; many employers may prefer to stay with the same insurance provider and continue offering a similar range of options.

-Many employers offer benefits presentations and seminars during open enrollment, where employees can ask questions and learn more about their options.
+Many employers offer benefits presentations and seminars during open enrollment where employees can ask questions and learn more about their options.
 Be sure to ask your human resources team or benefits representatives if you're wondering about the best option to suit your needs.

 The cost of your insurance depends upon your employer, your benefits package and many other factors.
 If you get health insurance as part of your employee benefits at work, your employer often pays a portion of your monthly health insurance premium.
 Your health insurance cost will also depend on the details of your plan, including whether you have family members on your plan and the plan's deductible amount and copays.

 Many employers offer detailed estimates of how much the cost of your insurance will increase during the next year, how much of your employee health insurance premium will be deducted from each of your paychecks and other specifics.

 Open enrollment gives you the chance to make changes that can potentially strengthen your insurance coverage or reduce your upfront out-of-pocket costs.
 For example, if you're a single person with no dependents and you're generally in good health, you might want to consider changing your insurance plan to a higher-deductible plan with a lower premium.
 Or if you have family members who regularly need to see a doctor, you might want to choose a plan that has more generous benefits to reduce your total out-of-pocket costs, even if the premium is a bit higher.

 It's important to understand your health insurance open enrollment options so you can make an informed choice and select the best coverage to suit your needs in the year ahead.

 Can you get health insurance after annual and open enrollment?